bgamari/ghc-wiki-import/default-superclass-instances.md

 Obvious question: if something is both `Foldable` and `Applicative`, which `Functor` instance do you get?
+Answer: the programmer must be able to control this (see "the opt-out mechanism" below).

 ---